MichaelDasen/Portfolio/README.md

 ### Project Details
 - **Project Title:** Tic Tac Toe
-- **Description:** This project simulates tic tac toe, being able to input coordinates against an ai
+- **Description:** This project simulates tic tac toe, being able to place the x's and o's of a tic tac toe board, and being able to play it completely virtually.
-- **Technologies Used:** [List the key technologies, frameworks, and tools employed in the project]
+- **Technologies Used:** Utilized the program blueJ to create the game
 - **Key Features:**
-  - [Highlight some notable features and functionalities]
+  -
   - [Include any innovative solutions or approaches]

 ### Project Structure